YiDingg/YiDingg/AnalogICDesigns/OpAmp__twoStage_single_Nulling-Miller__80dB_50MHz_50Vus.md

-# A Basic Two-Stage Nulling-Miller Compensation Op Amp with 80 dB Gain, 50 MHz UGF and 50 V/us SR at 5pF Load
+# A Basic Two-Stage Nulling-Miller Compensation Op Amp with 80 dB Gain, 50 MHz UGF and 50 V/us SR at 5pF Load (Simulated 84.35 dB, 55.75 MHz and +56.31/-45.35 V/us)

 > [!Note|style:callout|label:Infor]
 Initially published at 10:32 on 2025-06-17 in Beijing.